DeHavain/DeHavain/README.md

 - 👋 Hi, I’m @DeHavain
-- 👀 I’m interested in all thing tech but especially computer and AI automation.
+- 👀 I’m interested in all things tech but especially computer and AI automation.
 - I'm just cruising in the Space for now 🚀👩‍🚀

 <!---